Chairs: Tim Nelissen (Kadaster), Erwin Folmer (Kadaster), Pieter J.C. van Everdingen (PLDN), Alwin Sixma (TNO)

 Facilitator: Wouter Beek (Kadaster) and John Walker(Kadaster)

-Sub session 3: The environmental scan using Linked Data for the Municipality of Eindhoven
+Sub session 3: Some practical environmental law examples using Linked Data and the Kadaster Data Platform